• Skip to primary navigation

 Substitutions

-• Gin - if you don't have gin (or you're not a gin person), you can use vodka.
-Technically this can't be called an Eastside, but it'll have a lot of the same flavors and still taste great.
-Or, tequila blanco would work as well.
+• Gin - if you don't have gin (or you're not a gin person), you can use vodka, or tequila blanco would work as well.

-• Lime juice - You can substitute the lime juice with lemon juice, which will make the drink a tiny bit less sour, but still tasty.
+• Lime juice - You can substitute the lime juice with lemon juice.

-• Simple syrup - you can substitute in maple syrup if you don't have this on hand.
+• Simple syrup - you can substitute in maple syrup if you don't have simple syrup.

 Variations